Login User Name: Password: Remember me

 What are the course requirements?

-Each course requires the following to be available for each AHLS course:
+Each course requires the following to be available for each AHLS PROVIDER course:

 1. A Board-Certified Toxicologist.
-In the United States, he or she must be certified through the American Board of Applied Toxicology (ABAT) or the American Board of Medical Toxicology (ABMT) and hold current AHLS Instructor status.
+In the United States, he or she must be certified through the American Board of Applied Toxicology (ABAT) or the American Board of Medical Toxicology (ABMT) or the Medical Toxicology Sub-Board of the American Boards of: Emergency Medicine, Pediatrics or Preventive Medicine and hold current AHLS Instructor status.

 2. A Medical Director.
 This must be a physician with AHLS Instructor status.
 (If your Board-Certified Toxicologist is a physician, the Medical Director and Toxicologist are filled by the same person.)